Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

                 ],
     ]);

+A special type of datepicker filter is the timespan filter which will take the input of two date- and timepickers and apply to two columnvalues of a record.
+This enables comparison of two timespans.
+Possible operations are 'within', 'overlapboth', 'overlapstart', 'overlapend', 'before', 'after'.
+"Overlapstart" filter will only display records with starttime before and ending within the timespan of the filter, "within" filter will display records starting after and ending before the values of the filter timespan.
+The possibleoperations array is containing a whitelist, if none specified, all are applied.
+    'datepicker' => [
+                    'In between' => [ // Timespan filter with two datepicker-filtercontainer applying to two columns (i.e. startdate, enddate).
+                        'possibleoperations' => ['within', 'overlapboth', 'overlapstart', 'overlapend', 'before', 'after'], // Will be displayed in select to choose from.
+                        'columntimestart' => 'startdate', // Columnname as is query with lower value.
+                        'columntimeend' => 'enddate', // Columnname as is query with higher value.
+                        'labelstartvalue' => get_string('startvalue', 'local_wunderbyte_table'), // Can also be Unix timestamp or string "now".
+                        'defaultvaluestart' => '1670999000', // Can also be Unix timestamp or string "now".
+                        'labelendvalue' => get_string('endvalue', 'local_wunderbyte_table'), // Can also be Unix timestamp or string "now".
+                        'defaultvalueend' => 'now', // Can also be Unix timestamp or string "now".
+                        'checkboxlabel' => get_string('apply_filter', 'local_wunderbyte_table'), // Can be localized and will be displayed next to the checkbox.
+                        ]
+                    ]

+## Sorting

 If the output template you want to use doesn't support clickable headers to sort (eg because you use cards), you might want to use the sort select.
 Just add

     $table->cardsort = true;